-C13.
-Application fee Does your institution have an application fee?
-Amount of application fee: \$50.00 ⊠ Yes □ No Can it be waived for applicants with financial need? ⊠ Yes □ No If you have an application fee and an on-line application option, line: please indicate te policy for students who apply on- Same fee: Free: X Reduced: Can on-line application fee be waived for applicants with financ ial need?
-Yes C14.
-Application closing date Does your institution have an application closing date?
-Application closing date (fall): Priority date: February 1 ☐ Yes ⊠ No C15.
-Are first-time, first-year students accepted for terms ot her than the fall? ⊠ Yes □ No ${f C16.}$ Notification to applicants of admission decision sent (fil) l in one only) On a rolling basis beginning (date): November 15 By (date): Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if notified ther Other: eafter Deadline for housing deposit (MMDD): May 1 Amount of housing deposit: \$300 Refundable if student does not enroll?
-Yes, in full Yes, in part X No 11 C18.
-Deferred admission: Does your institution allow students s to postpone of enrollment after admission?
-If yes, maximum period of postponement: 1 year C19.
-Early admission of high school students: Does your institution, first-time, first-year (freshman) students one year or m C20 Common Application: Question removed from CDS (Ini tiated during 2006-2007 cycle)
+✓ If your institution has waived its application fee for the Fal l 2022 admission c ycle please select no. Does your institution have a n application fee?
+Yes 🗆 No Amount of application fee: \$ 550.00 Can it be waived for applica nts with financial need?
+X Yes \(\simeq \) No If you have an application fee a and an on-line application option, ple ase indicate policy for students who apply on-line: ☐ Same Fee ☑ Free ☐ Reduced Can on-line application fee be waived for applicants with financial i need? ⊠ Yes □ No) C14.
+Application closing date Does your institution have a n application closing date?
+Yes N No Date Application closing date (fall) Priority Date Feb 1 C15.
+Are first-time, first-year s tudents accepted for terms other tha n the fall? ⊠ Yes □ No C16.
+Notification to applicants of admission decision sent (fill in one only) ☑ On a rolling basis begi☐ By (date): Click or tap☐ Other: Click or tap her here to enter text.
+C17.
+Reply policy for admitted applicants (fill in one only) ✓ Must reply by (date): N ☐ No set date ☐ Must reply by May 1st ☐ Other: Click or tap her or within Click or tap here to enter text t. weeks if notified t thereafter Deadline for housing deposit: Refundable if student does n ot enroll? ☐ Yes, in full☐ Yes, in part☒ No